-Typically, students will participate in excursions and incursions in Years 7 and/or 8, such as a watching a Taiko drumming performance or visiting the Japanese garden.
-We also offer Study Tours to Japan at regular intervals which are open to students in Years 9-12 studying Japanese.
+Typically, students will participate in excursions and incursions in Years 7 and/or 8, such as a watching a Taiko drumming performance or visiting the Japanese Garden.
+We also offer Study Tours to Japan in alternate years which are open to students in Years 9-12 studying Japanese.
+The next Tours are planned for 2027 and 2029.